BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Exploratory Backbone Alignment Analyses

 \subsection{Visual Inspection of Latent Features}

-To better assess whether BiSSL nudges the latent features toward being more semantically meaningful for downstream tasks, we qualitatively inspect latent spaces using the t-Distributed Stochastic Neighbor Embedding (t-SNE)~\cite{t-sne} method.
-Specifically, we compare features from SimCLR-pretrained backbones to those derived from BiSSL-trained lower-level backbones, as described in Sections~\ref{subsec:baseline_setup} and~\ref{subsec:bissl_setup} respectively.
+To better assess whether BiSSL nudges the latent features toward being more semantically meaningful for downstream tasks, we qualitatively inspect latent spaces using the t-Distributed Stochastic Neighbor Embedding (t-SNE)~\citep{t-sne} method.
+Specifically, we compare features from SimCLR-pretrained backbones to those derived from BiSSL-trained lower-level backbones.
+Further implementation details are provided in Section~\ref{app:sec:exp_visual_inspec}.
 Figure~\ref{fig:embs_flowers} illustrates the results on the flowers dataset, indicating that BiSSL improves downstream feature alignment.
-Additional plots on a selection of downstream datasets in Section~\ref{app:sec:results_visual_inspec} of Appendix~\ref{app:results} reinforce this finding, also demonstrating that this trend consistently persists even for datasets where BiSSL did not impose any classification accuracy improvements.
-Further details regarding the experimental setup are outlined in Section~\ref{app:sec:results_visual_inspec}.
+Additional plots on a selection of downstream datasets in Section~\ref{app:sec:results_visual_inspec} reinforce this finding, demonstrating that this trend consistently persists.